yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 # Introduction

-Ticket pinning is a proposed solution for the problem of mis-issued certificates, either for the global PKI or for extensive deployments of certificates within enterprises.
+Ticket pinning is a proposed solution for the problem of mis-issued certificates, either for the global PKI or for large scale deployments of certificates within enterprises.
 This is an easy to implement and deploy solution, reusing some of the ideas behind TLS session resumption.

 Ticket pinning is a second factor server authentication method and is